 Get your school excited for our latest fundraising initiative - the Everyone is Someone fundraising challenge.
 Your school could win some amazing prizes just by simply raising funds for their favourite local community service organisation - that's us.
 So what are you waiting for?

-If you want to register your fundraising event with us, enquire below or phone the main switch to speak with one of the Community Partnerships & Marketing team.
+If you want to register your fundraising event with us, enquire below or phone the main switch to speak with one of the Marketing & Fundraising team.

 (Through Kids on Track) I learnt more about how drugs and alcohol affect our bodies.
 I don't want to end up the same way as Dad so I can now care for my body and make better decisions than what he did.